apache/shenyu-website/content/en/projects/shenyu/logging-plugin/index.md

 ## Explanation

-* When making invokes to the target service, shenyu gateway also allows users to print the request information in the log that includes the request path, request method, request parameters, response header, response body ...etc.
+* When making invokes to the target service, ShenYu gateway also allows users to print the request information in the log that includes the request path, request method, request parameters, response header, response body ...etc.

 ## Plugin Setting